 Gstaad.
 A.k.a.
 “The millionaire’s playground.”
 Gstaad has a long history for attracting famous people like Julie Andrews (who has a home here) and Princess Grace of Monaco, among other royals.
 That is why you will find Louis Vuitton and Ralph Lauren stores instead of hamburger joints in Gstaad.
 That said, there is great skiing to be had.

 Getting there.
 From Geneva we always take the train, since it snakes through some gorgeous territory.
 It takes about two and a half hours from Geneva by train and three hours from Zurich.
 You can hop on the train at Geneva’s Airport.

 Lodging.
 Considering the clientele, Gstaad costs more than Chamonix or Flaine and less than Zermatt.
 We’ve stayed at the Hotel Arc-en-ciel for its proximity to the slopes, but I’ve always wanted to stay at the more central Posthotel Rössli where Ernest Hemingway used to spend a month every year skiing and writing.

 What to do.
 From downtown Gstaad, the easiest gondola to hop on is Eggli.
 At the top you will find two restaurants overlooking the slopes and a number of easy pistes.
 We’ve often skiied the Schönried pistes for greater variety.
-End the day at either the über-German Restaurant Kuhstall or the reggae-feeling Hornybar (where I cannot imagine you will not run into royals!).
+End the day at either the über-German Restaurant Kuhstall or the reggae-feeling Hornybar (where I cannot imagine you will into royals!).